ethyca/fides/docs/fidesops/docs/getting_started.md

 2. Run `docker compose up` from the root of the Fidesops project directory.
 The provided `docker-compose.yml` will create the necessary databases and spin up the server.

 3. Visit `http://0.0.0.0:8080/health` in your browser.
-A response of `{ "healthy": true }` indicates a successful deployment.
+A response of `{"webserver": "healthy", "database": "healthy", "cache": "healthy"}` indicates a successful deployment.

 ## Build From Your Project